PierreAndreMaugis/Small-Subgraph-Counting/README.md

 These function have not been fully tested (yet.)

-The companion paper can be found on arXiv:1701.00177.
-Please use the citaion on this page.
+ wThe companion paper can be found on arXiv:1701.00177.
+Please use the citaion on the arXiv page when you use this code.